 After 15 years of operations Tjanpi found itself facing a significant threat to viability.
-This was due to loss making activities in the commercial gallery market along with the prospect of downsizing due to the loss of an Australia Council grant that was part of the organisations heavy reliance on government funding.
+This was due to loss making activities in the commercial gallery market, along with the prospect of downsizing due to the loss of a grant that was part of the organisation’s heavy reliance on government funding.

-The clear track record of the women of Tjanpi and the strength of the strategic plan secured the largest single investment by the Westpac Foundation who supported the employment of Aboriginal women in the desert regions.
+The result has been an increase in total revenue by 200% through diversification of revenues and significantly reduced dependency on government grants to 20% of total revenue.
+The innovation and consistency of work of the women of Tjanpi and the strength of the strategic plan secured the largest single investment by the Foundation of Australia’s oldest bank Westpac, who supported the employment of Aboriginal women in the remote desert region.